ma-chengyuan/RedUtils/README.md

 (The plugin is coded in a rush, the code is a total mess.
 It works though :))

-After designing a large circuit, are you:
+While building a large circuit, are you:

 * struggling to measure its run time using stop watches and great intuition?
 * constantly running between the inputs and outputs, just to pull some levers and check the output?